Murphydbuffalo/ruby-data-structures-and-algorithms/README.markdown

 Finally, storing items at sequential addresses in memory provides good [locality of reference](https://en.wikipedia.org/wiki/Locality_of_reference), meaning that the computer can relatively easily store and re-use values from the array in its CPU caches.
-More concretely, when a compute reads from memory, it typically grabs as much data as it can process at once, rather than only grabbing the data at the specific memory address requested.
+More concretely, when a computer reads from memory, it typically grabs as much data as it can process at once, rather than only grabbing the data at the specific memory address requested.